Unexpected behaviour of the SimpleReactor example

 PD: I attached the results I obtained for the isotope U230.
 It's weird how in year 2045 it seems to restart from the initial value (year 2021) and repeat the same patern.
 The difference I found is that before that badge of used fuel is sent to the pool (in year 2042) the pool was empty for only ONE timestep, whereas in all the other cases the Pool is empty for TWO timesteaps before being reloaded with used fuel.

-RE: Unexpected behaviour of the SimpleReactor example - Added by MOUGINOT Baptiste over 8 years ago
+RE: Unexpected behaviour of the SimpleReactor example - Added by MOUGINOT Baptiste almost 9 years ago

 Hi,